 3. Auto Hauls

 You can’t miss these behemoths on the road because they look so intimidating.
 One truck hauls a dozen or more cars which are likely brand new.
-These jobs pay extremely well because of the value of the freight and because they require very skilled driving.
+These auto haul jobs pay extremely well because of the value of the freight and because they require very skilled driving.
 If you’re transporting luxury cars, you’ll be payed even higher.
 Added training may be needed on-the-job since you won’t get exposure to this in truck driving school.

 Being an owner-operator comes with a mountain of responsibility.
 You’ll have to deal with operational expenses, maintenance, and finding contracts with different companies.
 Being your own boss can also be potentially rewarding.
 Since you won’t have to deal with company management, you can see more of your bottom line in your own paycheck.
 Becoming an owner-operator is a really big decision which most drivers aren’t ready for until they’ve had years of experience under their belt.